 Ecosystems are the foundations of the biosphere and they determine the health of the entire earth system.
 Unfortunately, ecosystems have been disrupted, and even destroyed, by human activities including logging, mining and agricultural expansion.
 Natural disasters such as fires, floods, storms and volcanic eruptions have also contributed to the disturbance of many ecosystems.
 Hence it is extremely important to conserve and protect them.

 More than 20 years ago, flying over the Amazon rainforest, Californian developer Ivan Gayler witnessed a web of logging roads and fires burning lush forests.
 The sight brought him to tears and moved him to action.
 He founded Nature and Culture International, an organization whose mission is to protect the world’s richest ecosystems with the local people who depend on these forests.
-Today, Nature and Culture runs various projects to protect Latin American’s great biodiversity by involving local communities and fostering their ancestral culture.
+Today, Nature and Culture runs various projects to protect Latin American’s great biodiversity by involving local communities and fostering their ancestral practices in sustainability.

 Latin Discoveries has been a leading tour operator in six South American countries for over 20 years.
 In that time, we have helped thousands of guests with their travel and our experience has made us realize that our industry, like every other business, brings consequences to the environment and the communities of some of the areas we promote.
 We are well aware of the difficulties involved in reducing the impact our business generates, as more and more travelers choose to use our services every year, which is why we have decided to put our success to a noble use.
 We decided to give some of our profit back to make a positive contribution to the regions and communities of South America where we regularly host tours.

-While looking for organizations to help us with this challenge, we were happily surprised to find that Nature and Culture International was not only an outstanding player in lots of countries where we operate, but that their model was also very similar to the way our business works.
+While looking for organizations to help us with this challenge, we were happily surprised to find that Nature and Culture International was not only an outstanding player in lots of countries where we operate but that their model was also very similar to the way our business works.
 Nature and Culture is a highly reputable organization, with major accomplishments throughout Latin America counting with strong connections with local communities and governments.
 It is our great pleasure to be able to join their conservation cause and contribute to protect the biodiversity of Latin American ecosystems in concert with local people.